khalednaz/outlook-report/README.md

 ### Outlook add-in: extracting the report URL (no hardcoded domain)

-The Outlook add-in extractes the reporting URL using multiple fallback strategies to support different environments and template formats.
+The Outlook add-in extractes/finds the reporting URL using multiple fallback strategies to support different environments and template formats.
 **commands.js**
 ```js
 function resolveReportUrl_(combinedBody) {